ibm-cloud-docs/schematics/workspace-setup.md

 To find out how many workspaces you need in {{site.data.keyword.cloud_notm}} Schematics, look at the microservices that build your app and the environments that you need to develop, test, and publish your microservice.
 {: shortdesc}

-As a rule of thumb, consider creating separate workspaces for each of your microservice and the environment that you use.
+As a rule of thumb, consider creating separate workspaces for each of your microservices and the environment that you use.
 For example, if you have a product app that consists of a search, payment, and review microservice component, consider creating a separate workspace for each microservice component and development, staging, and production environment.
 Separate workspaces for each microservice component and environment allows you to separately develop, deploy, and manage the Terraform configuration files and associated {{site.data.keyword.cloud_notm}} resources without affecting the resources of other microservices.

 Review the following image to see the number of workspaces in {{site.data.keyword.cloud_notm}} Schematics for an app that consists of three microservices.